 The most important advantages of the (long)lead rope are

 - You can create distance between yourself and the horse.
 You can clearly define your personal space.
 This can be necessary when you want to mark yourself higher in rank, or in situations where safety dictates that you distance yourself from the horse.

 - Because you can walk ahead with this lead rope you can act as a leader, leading while your horse follows.

 - You can take different positions, going from the leading position to the partner position to the driving position.
 Short lead ropes make it impossible to take a driving position, but this can be a valuable position during training.

 - You can let your horse circle around you at a safe distance.

-- Trailer loading will go better with a long lead rope.
+- Trailer loading will go better.

 - You can use the lead rope to give driving assistance.